DevWithBright/bright-web-developer/README.md

 # Hi there, I'm Bright Lawrence 👋

 Welcome to my GitHub!
-I'm a passionate **[Web Developer, e.g., Full Stack Web Developer]**, focused on building accessible, user-friendly, and scalable web applications.
+I'm a passionate **[Full Stack Web Developer]**, focused on building accessible, user-friendly, and scalable web applications.
 With a foundation in modern web technologies, I aim to deliver impactful solutions that bridge the gap between design and functionality.

 ![Profile Views](https://komarev.com/ghpvc/?username=your-username&color=blueviolet)